heskew/heskew.github.io/src/resume.md

 ## Professional Summary

-Technical leader and architect with extensive experience building distributed systems that operate at global scale.
+Technical leader and architect with extensive experience building distributed systems that operate at a global scale.
 Proven track record of transforming complex technical challenges into elegant, secure solutions that empower users and developers alike.

-Currently leading technical initiatives at Microsoft that make developer education more accessible to millions.
+Led technical initiatives at Microsoft that make developer education more accessible to millions.
 Deep expertise in Node.js (since early v0.8.x), distributed architectures, and secure payment systems.
-Particularly passionate about building technology that creates positive global impact while maintaining high standards for security, performance, and reliability.
+Particularly passionate about building technology that creates positive a global impact while maintaining high standards for security, performance, and reliability.

 Experienced in scaling teams and systems through multiple growth phases - from early-stage startups to enterprise platforms.
 Strong focus on creating resilient architectures that can evolve with changing requirements while maintaining performance at scale.